A Path For Every Soul

 The Plan for Defenders

-Best if you want to explain and defend the faith
+Best if you wish to explain and defend the faith

-A firm foundation in the texts Catholics most often turn to in order to explain and defend the faith with clarity and charity, always ready to give a reason for our hope (1 Peter 3:15).
+A firm foundation in the texts Catholics most often turn to, that you may always be ready to give a reason for your hope (1 Peter 3:15), with clarity and charity.

 - Weeks 1 and 2: Gospel of Matthew, rich with Peter and the keys of the Kingdom (Matthew 16:18 to 19).